ThePythonicCow/rawscan/README.md

 (any readable open file descriptor).
 See doc/HowToUse.md for the details of how to use *`rawscan`*.

+## Side note -- Project Status

+As of December 24, 2019, I am learning NumPy and JupyterLab, so I can better analyze and present the performance test results comparing this rawscan routine with other various C, sed, awk, grep, Python and Rust alternatives.
+This may take a few weeks.

+Except sometimes (not always!) for BurntSushi's Rust bstr crate found at <https://github.com/BurntSushi/bstr>, rawscan is the fastest, and plain Python code the slowest, of what I've tested, but I'd like to break this down by three cost factors:

+   1. Command execution startup costs
+   2. Per-line costs
+   3. Per-character costs

+I should now have plenty of data to develop and validate a good model of these costs, for each of the alternatives tested.

+## Second side note -- Long Running Goals

+This rawscan project is seeking multiple goals for me:

+  1. Providing a useful text line reader for some useful C/Linux commandline tools I intend to polish up and publish.
+  2. A project to shape my learning (or re-leaning) of such tech as tech as git, cmake, Python, NumPy, and JupyterLab.
+  3. A set of well done C/Linux tools that I can rework in Rust, to learn and contribute to that language.

+## Now to return to our regularly scheduled Rawscan Broadcast

 *`Rawscan`*'s advantages include:

     - fast, safe and robust